abhishek-gupta-nyu/sql/README.md

 # SQL - Language of Databases
-This repository contains sql nippets
+This repository contains sql snippets